datalad-handbook/book/docs/basics/101-117-sharelocal2.rst

 is the subdatasets file content availability metadata to explore the file hierarchy available within the subdataset right from the start.
-Alternatively, a subsequent :command:`datalad install` in the subdataset or with a path to the subdataset takes care of the missing installation.
+Alternatively, a subsequent :command:`datalad install` in the subdataset or with a path to the subdataset, or a :command:`datalad get -n` takes care of the cloning the registered subdataset.

 And you have mesmerized your room mate by showing him how :term:`git-annex` retrieved large file contents from the original dataset.